premultiply/bmd-tools/README.md

 *bmd-streamer* can be used to upload the extracted firmwares, and to stream out (currently to stdout) the MPEG TS stream from the device.
-For example, to dump stream to vlc you could do "bmd-streamer | vlc stream:///dev/stdin".
+For example, to sent stream as clean MPEG-TS via RTP do "bmd-streamer | multicat /dev/stdin <ip>:<port> -u".

+On remote side for example you can use Raspberry Pi do to clean hardware decoding (including interlacing support and clock recovery) by using "omxplayer -s -w -y -r -b -o hdmi --nativedeinterlace --no-osd --no-keys --live rtp://<ip>:<port>"

 Dependencies:
  * libusb (1.0.16 or newer) or libusbx